-At Singleton School we recognise that providing the best possible opportunities for our children to achieve their very best is at the forefront of what we do on a daily basis.
+At Singleton School, we recognise that providing the best possible opportunities for our children to achieve their very best is at the forefront of what we do daily.
 However, we also take very seriously our responsibilities in terms of the health and welfare of our children.

-Our school fully recognises the contribution it can make to protect children and support pupils in school'.
-There are three main elements to our Child Protection Policy'.
+Our school fully recognises the contribution it can make to protect children and support pupils in school.

+There are three main elements to our Child Protection Policy.